salchaD-27/javaGraphicalManipulator/README.md

 Installation
 ------------

-To include **javaGraphicalManipulator** in your Java project, download the `javaGraphicalManipulator.class` file and save in your working directory
+To include **javaGraphicalManipulator** in your Java project, download the `javaGraphicalManipulator.java` file and save in your working directory
 You can then access all the methods of the library

 Quick Start